mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 1st Listen: Ok/Pretty good

 ## 1/22 Rain Dogs - Tom Waits
-1st Listen: Pretty good
+* 1st Listen: Pretty good
+* 2nd Listen: Pretty/ very good

+The landscapes he paints with his music is extraordinary.
+The percusion is a highlight.

 ## 1/21 Illinois - Sufjan Stevens
 Nth Listen: Very good

 ## 1/20 The Queen Is Dead - The Smiths
-1st Listen: Ok
+* 1st Listen: Ok
-2nd Listen: Ok
+* 2nd Listen: Ok

 ## 1/19 Let It Be - The Replacements
 * 1st Listen: Pretty good